HaroldTheCoder/Digital-Clock/README.md

 # Digital-Clock

-Digital clock for practice with Auto-Theme change when clock is in AM or PM.
+Digital clock  with Auto-Theme change when clock is in AM or PM.
+For practice.